 A phlebotomy technician’s primary responsibility is drawing blood and conducting other specimen collections.

-Clinical lab assistants perform the basic functions of laboratory work under the supervision of other laboratory professionals.
+Clinical lab assistants (CLA) perform the basic functions of laboratory work under the supervision of other laboratory professionals.

-An Emergency Department Technician assesses and manages a wide range of emergency conditions including…
+An Emergency Department Technician (EDT) assesses and manages a wide range of emergency conditions including…